The article you are viewing corresponds to our latest version. If you are using version ‘3.8.5’ and below, refer this article.

 To import variable products from a CSV file:

-Let’s consider we have a variable product ‘T-shirt’ with four variations.
-The variations are created with two attributes – Color (Blue & Red) and Size (M & S).
+Let’s consider we have a variable product ‘Men’s Cotton T-shirt’ with four variations.
+The two attributes for creating variations are – Color (Blue & Red) and Size (M & S).

 - meta:attribute_size – This defines the values of the variations.